ChunkEdge/ChunkEdge/docs/guides/getting-started.md

 }
 ```

-If you run this and try to join the server, you'll see "Joining world..." and then... nothing.
-It just sits there.
-That's because we need to tell the client what position to spawn at.
+If you run this using `cargo run` and try to join the server, you'll see a protocol error.
+That's because we need to tell the client what position to spawn at and how the world looks.
 Let's fix that.

 ## Hello World